elastic/cloud-on-k8s/operators/hack/deployer/README.md

 ## CI impersonation

 To facilitate testing locally, developers can run "as CI".
-While the credentials and vault login method are different it does allow fetching the same credentials and logining in as the same service account as CI would.
-This aims to to shorten the dev cycle for CI related work and debugging.
+While the credentials and vault login method are different it does allow fetching the same credentials and logging in as the same service account as CI would.
+This aims to shorten the dev cycle for CI related work and debugging.

 To achieve the above, add the following to your run-config.yml, where TOKEN is your GitHub personal access token.